SamMed05/c-cpp-notes/docs/cpp/functions.md

 ### Procedures

-Procedures are a particular type of function that perform a task but **do not produce informations** as outputs.
+Procedures are a particular type of function that perform a task but **do not produce information** as outputs.
 In other words, they cannot return any numeric value, but they can, for example, print some text on screen or make calculations.
 ```cpp
 void add(int a, int b) {